tsackton/taelgar/Cosmology/Multiverse/Echo Realms/Feywild/Duskmire.md

 Lord Umbraeth was not always the lord of a fey realm.
 Thousands of years ago he was a powerful courtier in the court of Ethlenn, where he was held in some respect, even if he was not loved.

+%%
+Canon from Addermarch campaign:

+There are warning stones in the west of Addermarch, that pre-date Drankorian arrival to the area, written in a strange language with unusual letters - presumably mariner alphabet and possibly Tyrwinghan or Old Tollish.

+These warning stones warn against Lord Umbraeth and against fey incursions, and ward places where the material plane is easy to access from the Feywild.

+Their existence suggests that Duskmire likely existed prior to the arrival of the Drankorians in the DR 300s, perhaps dating to the first generations after the Downfall, around 100 DR.
+%%

 %% Not 100% canonical ...

 One of the rules of Twilight's Grace is that fey lords are not allowed to torment humans of Tyrwinghan, there is a degree to which they are under the protection of Ethlenn.